EdgarRicardo/AngularBlog/README.md

 # BlogAngular

-Angular back-end for an application web.
+Angular back-end for a blog application web.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.4.